Young adults with mild to moderate intellectual or developmental disabilities who

 Please note: Due to a variety of factors, only a few of our Developmental Education classes will be offered online for spring 2021.
 Please check under each program for course availability.

 Vocational Skills courses are developmental-level, non-credit courses designed to develop workplace skills that can lead to competitive, entry-level employment and enhance everyday living skills.
 Most courses meet two days a week, two hours a day for eight weeks on campus in Glen Ellyn.
 The students are integrated into the College of DuPage campus life by being supported through the student services that are afforded to all COD students.

 For students interested in building fundamental reading and writing skills, we offer Literacy classes.
 In a small group setting based on ability level, students develop reading and writing skills and have the opportunity to advance through the curriculum at their own pace.

 Aimed at building life skills, Reach Out courses help students develop independence and self-advocacy abilities.
-Topics covered include living independently, managing money, nutrition and health, decision making, and goal setting.
+Topics covered include living independently, communication skills, current events, managing money, nutrition and health, decision making and goal setting.

 Student Resource Center (SRC), Room 1110, (630) 942-2208